pilartomas/trezor-password-manager-cli/README.md

 # Trezor Password Manager CLI

 Command-line alternative to the [Trezor Password Manager](https://trezor.io/passwords/) project.
 This project is aiming for compatibility in password store encryption, encoding and structure.
-Meaning users will be able to read and write to the same password store regardless of which project they use.
+Users will be able to read and write to the same password store regardless of which project they use.

-### Installation
+### Run

-Install with pip: `pip install trezorpass`
+- Install with pip: `$ pip install trezor-pass`
+- Run: `$ trezor-pass`

 ### Limitations